rleber/bun/doc/object_classes.md

 _BOTS_
 A "bot" is an executable utility that operates on data.
 An example is the "Freezer" bot, which provides operations on "frozen" Honeywell archives (collections of files).
-Freezer implements a "thaw" method, for example, which "unfreezes" a file from within an archive.
+For instance, Archivist implements a "decode" task, which decodes all the files in an archive.

 Bots are implemented using the Thor gem, which helps turn them into command line utilities, with arguments options, etc. See rubygems or git for further documentation on Thor.